Catacombs (2007 film): Plot

 She has scarcely returned when the Prefecture of Police burst in to break up the rave and she is caught up in a mob and knocked unconscious.
 When she wakes up she is alone in the catacombs again.
 She encounters a man named Henri who tries to help her, but every exit they come to is blocked.
 Henri falls through a rotted walkway and injures his leg.
 Victoria tries to help him, but eventually gives up, taking his map and leaving him in the dark.
+She gets turned around and ends up back at the spot he fell. only to discover he climbed out and attacks her.
+She is able to escape after hitting him with her flashlight.

 When she finds an exit she is frightened by someone on the other side trying to get in and she flees, fearing it is the Antichrist.
 After a chase through the tunnels, she hides behind a wall column, armed with a mining pick.
 When the pursuer approaches, she strikes out blindly with the pick and hits him.

 Shortly after, Carolyn and her friends show up and tell Victoria that it was all just a prank.
+Carolyn thought it would help Vic with her "issues".
 They wonder why Victoria is crying until they notice Jean-Michel lying dead, felled by the blow of Victoria's pick.
-Carolyn severely scolds Victoria, who responds by killing her and her remaining friends.
+Carolyn severely scolds Victoria, telling her she hates her and everything she has ever done has been a failure.
+Victoria becomes increasingly distressed and responds by brutally killing Carolyn and her remaining friends with the pick.

 Escaping at last from the catacombs, Victoria returns to the airport in a taxi and repeats a voice-over line which started the film.